If you are interested in financial freedom, then you are in the right place.

 This website is my shop window.
 It’s free and in full view on the internet where anyone can find it and learn from it.

-This website is where I explain the basic concepts of financial independence as simply as possible for a wide range of readers.
+On this website I explain the basic concepts of financial independence as simply as possible for a wide range of readers.

 I want it to help people going through tough times.
-I can’t save the world but I can share the ideas that helped me when I was down and struggling to get back up again.
+I can’t save the world but I can share the ideas that helped me when I was struggling.
 Think of it as a catalyst for improvement to help anyone prepared to do the work.

 We are playing positive sum games here.
 If the content helps one person who improves their life and others notice, the effect spreads.
 So please pay it forward and share with anyone you think it could help.